 You can also use our university league tables to your advantage.
 Our video explains how the tables work and how they can help you pick the right course for you:

-There are several things to consider before choosing a course to ensure it’s a perfect fit for you.
+There are several things to consider before choosing a course to make sure it’s a perfect fit for you.

 - Entry requirements and grades

 - Opportunities offered (such as placements, study abroad, industry links)

 - What you’ll be studying for (such as BA/BSc, master's)

 Each university course has its own entry requirements.
 These often specify the subjects you would’ve already studied and the qualifications and grades you’ll need to get.

 Some universities and courses have a general entrance requirement.
 This could be a basic set of qualifications that’s necessary for all students, for example:

 - Criminal record DBS check or equivalent